Apply to the School of Education Find instructions, deadlines, and selection timelines below

 Counseling and Career Development degree program

 - Share strategies you have used to cope with a challenging experience in your academic or professional journey.
-Please include examples of how you think you will manage the rigor of graduate studies.
+Please include examples of how these strategies will help you manage the rigor of graduate studies.

 Resume